abbaouiAchraf/Obsidian-Vault/DeepLearning.ai Specialization.md

 >> b^[1] = np.zeros((2,1))
 # its fine to initialize b with zeros
 ```
-**Large values of W means large values of Z means you ll end up in the slope of the activation function which means the gradient descent will learn slowly (in sigmoid function, tanh)**
+**Large values of W means large values of Z means you will end up in the slope of the activation function which means the gradient descent will learn slowly (in sigmoid function, tanh)**

 ## Exam
 ![[Pasted image 20230530223800.png]]